Biden signs short-term bill to keep government open

 But some in the GOP in particular have been reluctant to back a larger government spending deal before the party takes control of the House next month.
 Those lawmakers have argued the party should hold out until the GOP has more leverage over what is included in an omnibus package.

-Former President Trump on Friday weighed in, urging Republicans to hold out until the new year to negotiate over a government spending bill and the debt ceiling.
+Former President Trump on Friday weighed in on Friday, urging Republicans to hold out until the new year to negotiate over a government spending bill and the debt ceiling.